-21 Years Ago: The Pretenders Roar Back to Life With ‘Last of the Independents’
+When the Pretenders Came Back With ‘Last of the Independents’

 In terms of commercial success, "Night in My Veins" had nothing on "I'll Stand by You," a power ballad smothered in studio excess: Strings!
 Echo effects!
 Gospel choir!
 More, more, more!
-But even with the production, Hynde's emotional performance sits at the center of this song, and no one can match Chrissie’s vulnerability, much less those bangs.
+But even with the production, Hynde's emotional performance sits at the center of the song, and no one can match her vulnerability.

-Although Last of the Independents would be the last big hit album for the Pretenders, it re-established Hynde was one of the great lead singers in rock and (via a subsequent tour) returned the band to road prominence.
+Even though Last of the Independents would be the band's last hit album, it reestablished Hynde as one of the great singers in rock, and returned the band to road prominence.
 It also helped create the band's most stable lineup.
 Hynde, Seymour, Hobson and Chambers would stay together for more than a decade.